Ribs — Nutrients, Health Benefits, And Shopping Tips

 How to store ribs

-Raw ribs should be stored in the refrigerator, tightly wrapped in plastic wrap or butcher paper.
-Keeping them in the coldest part of the fridge maintains freshness for up to five days.
-For extended storage, freezing is recommended.
+Raw ribs should be kept in the refrigerator, securely wrapped in plastic wrap or butcher paper.
+Placing them in the coldest section of the fridge helps maintain their quality for up to one to two days.
+For longer preservation, freezing is advisable.

 ✅ Extra Tip